BoyceLab/EHRdemo/README.md

 SMART on FHIR with OAuth 2.0.

 > ⚠️ **All data shown here are fully synthetic.** Names, MRNs, dates, and clinical
 > patterns are randomly generated.
-No real patient information is present..
+No real patient information is present.

 ---